 C-reactive protein (CRP) is an inflammatory

-on the results of several prospective epidemiologic studies, C-reactive
+there is in the body.
+Based on the results of several epidemiologic

-emerged as one of the most powerful predictors of cardiovascular disease.
+studies, it has emerged as one of the most powerful predictors of cardiovascular

 metabolic syndrome.
 Furthermore,

-maturation, plaque destabilization and eventual rupture.
-Thus, it might
+plaque maturation, plaque destabilization and eventual rupture.
+High

 Levels of C-reactive protein can be decreased by increasing